-This breed is generally good for family with kids and cat-friendly dogs, who don’t mind them being in charge!
+This breed is generally good for families with kids and cat-friendly dogs who don’t mind them being in charge!

 Are you looking for a white cat breed with green eyes?

-Then consider the Norwegian Forest Cat, the Oriental Foreign White or the Russian White.
+If that is the sort of cat you’ve been looking for, then consider the Norwegian Forest Cat, the Oriental Foreign White, or the Russian White.

 Norwegian Forest Cat

-The Norwegian Forest cat, also a white fluffy cat breed, originates from Norway, where it lived in the forests for thousands of years.
+The Norwegian Forest cat, which is also a white fluffy cat breed, originates from Norway, where it lived in the forests for thousands of years.